shurane/tentament/README.md

-#Test Activity to demonstrate a problem with the following issue regarding
+#Test Activity to demonstrate a problem with 'DEVICE_INITIALIZATION_WIZARD' intent.
-`AndroidManifest.xml`

 This build is on a customized version of AOSP based on `android-4.2.2_r1` The activity `Tentament` is poised to run after `SetupWizardActivity`.